 Knowing the best hot tub water treatment measures is a simple thing when you know how it’s done, “here you will learn how to treat your hot tub water using traditional simple methods used on all types of hot tubs”.

-Basic testing of PH levels in the water, adding the correct balance of chemicals to set the waters chlorine, alkaline and PH levels perfectly safe for bathing in very easily done once you follow the instructions, examples show here below will work for all types of inflatable hot tubs and hard shell luxury hot tubs.
+Basic testing of PH levels of the water, adding the correct balance of chemicals to set the waters chlorine levels, alkaline and PH levels perfectly safe for bathing in is very easily done once you follow the instructions below, examples shown here below will work for all types of inflatable hot tubs and hard shell luxury hot tubs.

 The process is always going to be the same for water, it doesn’t matter what hot tub the water is in.

 Our site is reader supported, this means we may earn small commissions from Amazon and other affiliates at no extra cost to you if you buy through links on our website.

 Table of Contents

 - 1 Best Hot tub Water Treatment – Video:

 - 2 Best Hot Tub Chemicals For Correcting Water Balance

 - 3 PH Testing Strips – How and When To Use Them:

 - 4 Chlorine Or Bromine – When To Add & How Much You Should Add: